gpertea/rsamcounts/README.md

 # rsamcounts
-The goal of this program is to report read counts for various genomic features (genes, transcripts, exons and junctions) and summary QC stats/metrics, through a single pass through a RNA-Seq alignment file (SAM/BAM/CRAM)
+The goal of this program is to report read counts for various genomic features (genes, transcripts, exons and junctions) and summary QC stats/metrics, in a single pass through a RNA-Seq alignment file (SAM/BAM/CRAM)

-Currently, programs like featureCounts (subRead) and regtools require multiple passes in order to generate such count and QC data, while this program aims to provide all these data in a single pass.
+Currently, multiple programs and multiple passes through a BAM/CRAM file seem to be in order to generate such count data, while this program aims to provide all these data in a single pass.

+## Requirements
+The program expects these inputs:
+* an alignment file (BAM/CRAM format), sorted by coordinate (`samtools sort`)
-An annotation file (GFF/GTF) must be provided (Gencode annotation is recommended), and the alignment file must be sorted by coordinate (`samtools sort`).
+* an annotation file (GFF/GTF) (Gencode annotation file is recommended)
+* (optional) the genome fasta file with the genomic sequence of the alignments might be needed for some features, especially when the input is in CRAM format

+## Output
 The program outputs multiple tab delimited files (compressed):
  * _outprefix_.gene.tab
  * _outprefix_.exon.tab